 System Information (SI) is divided into the MIB and a number of SIBs and posSIBs where:

-- the MIB is always transmitted on the BCH with a periodicity of 80 ms and repetitions made within 80 ms (TS 38.212 [17], clause 7.1) and it includes parameters that are needed to acquire SIB1 from the cell.
+- the MIB is always transmitted on the BCH and includes parameters that are needed to acquire SIB1 from the cell.
+If the period of SSB is larger than or equal to 80 ms, the periodicity of the MIB equals to the period of SSB, otherwise the MIB is transmitted with a periodicity of 80 ms and repetitions are made within 80 ms (TS 38.212 [17], clause 7.1).
 The first transmission of the MIB is scheduled in subframes as defined in TS 38.213 [13], clause 4.1 and repetitions are scheduled according to the period of SSB;